Brand Voice Clarity: Redemption Through Visibility

 Brand voice clarity runs deeper than copywriting.
 It operates like an internal system.

 You can see that system where brands actually live: sales calls, proposals, onboarding, customer support, hiring, and leadership decisions.
-Your “brand voice” is whatever your team says when you’re not in the room.
+Your brand voice is whatever your team says when you are not in the room.

 Clear communication carries risk.
 Specific language draws a line.
 A team that expects punishment for speaking plainly will default to corporate mush, and corporate mush is where momentum goes to die.

-When teams don’t feel safe to speak clearly, brands don’t speak clearly either.
+When teams do not feel safe to speak clearly, brands do not speak clearly either.

 What this looks like in different industries